fluree/docs.flur.ee/src/content/0.9.1/docs/permissions/permissions.md

 ### Authority

 Every transaction is signed by an `_auth` record.
-By default, every database includes a default auth record, which is specified with the following entity:
+By default, every ledger includes a default auth record, which is specified with the following entity:

 ```all
 {